PurpleBooth/purplebooth-co-uk-v2/content/post/composer-skipping-packages.md

 In this case we're saying we want versions from 2.1.0 to versions less than 2.1.5 or 2.4.0 to anything less than version 3.0.0

-Hopefully this will allow you to keep the advantages of being able to pull in additional fixes and upgrades, while allowing you to avoid broken releases.
+This will allow you to keep the advantages of being able to pull in additional fixes and upgrades, while allowing you to avoid broken releases.